kazet/wpgarlic/README.md

 because it didn't lead to many findings.
 Uncomment `files` in  `config.DEFAULT_ENABLED_FEATURES` to change that.

-## FAQ
-### Fuzzer found something, is this a vulnerability?
-Maybe.
-Install the plugin in a local test environment (for example you may use the one described in the *Manual testing environment* section) and analyze the bug.

-### Fuzzer found nothing, is the plugin secure?
-**Don't assume that.** The fuzzer finds some classes of vulnerabilities, but has its limitations.

-Fuzzer founds nothing for most of the plugins - the purpose of the tool is rather to massively scan a large number of Wordpress plugins, not to perform comprehensive tests of a single plugin.

-### Doesn't work?
-Have a question?
-File a Github ticket or e-mail me: kazet@p4.team.

 ## Fuzzer internals
 ### Blocklists
 Some plugins need other ones (e.g. woocommerce) as a dependency.
 When fuzzing a plugin that has